Nadelman1/python-data-analysis-project/README.md

 - Calculates average income grouped by the target variable

 ## Key Insight
 In this dataset, individuals with a target value of 1 have a higher average income than those with a target value of 0.
-This demonstrates how simple grouping and aggregation can reveal relationships in structured data.
+This demonstrates how simple grouping can reveal relationships in structured data.

 ## Tools Used
 - Python